-Restrooms - The restrooms in the Adventure Center building are open during summer operational hours.
+Restrooms - Restrooms are open during summer operational hours.

 The Sunapee Lodge facilities may not be open to the general public depending upon operating schedules and private event schedules.

 Parking - Free parking is available for visitors to use the grounds for the above activities.